draghavendar/SolrNet/Documentation/Facets.md

 In this example I will show you how to create a pivot facet that separates items by inStock but grouping them by in category.

 Please look at the example below:
+Please look at the example below:	Testing Stage and hunk--midle 4/17/2017 2:49
 ```
 //Create a facet Pivot Query
 var facetPivotQuery = new SolrFacetPivotQuery()